shtef21/learning_ruby/README.md

 # ruby_awe
-Audio Web Editor written using Ruby on Rails
+Learning Ruby and Ruby on Rails

 ## Desc
-This repo is used as a demo project for learning Ruby and Ruby on Rails.
+This repo is used as a demo projects repo for learning Ruby and Ruby on Rails.

-And also because the idea is cool... :)
+Ruby version: 3.4.2

-Ruby version: 3.2.1
+Rails version: 8.0.2

 ## How-tos